Paris, Bibliothèque nationale de France, MS nouv. acq. lat. 2290

 • Limited Edition: 987 copies

-• Full-size color reproduction of the entire original document, Beatus of Liébana - Arroyo Codex: the facsimile attempts to replicate the look-and-feel and physical features of the original document; pages are trimmed according to the original format; the binding might not be consistent with the current document binding.
+• Full-size color reproduction of one or more portions of the original document, Beatus of Liébana - Arroyo Codex: the facsimile attempts to replicate the look-and-feel and physical features of the original document; pages are trimmed according to the original format; the binding might not be consistent with the current document binding.

 Binding